Health and Human Services

 Economic Impact of Food Insecurity Forum

 The Institute continues to build on this work through the development of an educational forum devoted to addressing the economic impact of food insecurity throughout Southwestern Pennsylvania.
-In partnership with the Greater Pittsburgh Area Food Bank, the forum and will address the data and network needs of food programs across the nation as presented in Feeding Hunger’s National report, Hunger in America 2014, as well as the local and state policy response to this issue.
-This forum will take place in the fall of 2017.
+In partnership with the Greater Pittsburgh Area Food Bank, the forum and addressed the data and network needs of food programs across the nation as presented in Feeding Hunger’s National report, Hunger in America 2014, as well as the local and state policy response to this issue.
+This forum will took place in the fall of 2017.

 Health Care Cost Containment